Preparing Office 365 and connecting it with Joan

 Get-MailBox –Identity <roomresource@email> | Set-CalendarProcessing -AddOrganizerToSubject $false -DeleteSubject $false -DeleteComments $false -RemovePrivateProperty $false

-Please note that <roomresource@email> means to enter the email of your Room, and only newly created meetings will reflect the changes.
+**Please note that <roomresource@email> means to enter the email of your room resource, and you will need to do this separately for all of the room resources that you've previously created.

-At the "Calendar" step, select Office 365.
-Choose between signing in with Global Admin rights or as a delegated user.
-Find out more about the two different permissions here.
+You can then choose to sign in either with Global Admin rights or as a delegated user.
+To learn more about these two permission types, click here.

 If you encounter any issues, please contact support@getjoan.com.